Multi-dimensional third-order time-implicit scheme for conservation laws: Numerical tests

 \subsection{Convergence test}

 Firstly, we run a convergence test considering the isentropic vortex solution presented in \cite{shu:ICASE} to check the order of accuracy of the scheme.
 The initial state

 with $r=\sqrt{x^2+y^2}$, the so-called strength of the vortex $\beta=5$ and temperature given by $T = T_{\infty}-\frac{(\gamma-1)\beta^2}{8\gamma\pi^2}\exp(1-r^2)$, is evolved in the domain $\Omega=[-5,5]^2$.
-The solution initiates a vortex, which moves along the positive diagonal direction and, under periodic boundary conditions, it returns to its initial position after time $t=10$. \\ We run the simulation firstly fixing $C=1$ and $C=5$, and choosing $\Delta t$ considering all the waves, and secondly fixing $C_{a/s}=1.63$ and $C_{a/s}=8.15$.
-The results are reported in Table~\ref{tab:shuVortexExp} and Table~\ref{tab:shuVortexImpl}, in which the errors of the density computed in $L^1$-norm and $L^{\infty}$-norm are shown with the corresponding rate of convergence.
-As the Courant number increases, the errors become larger due to the larger time step, but the scheme exhibits the theoretical order of accuracy in both cases. \\ We test also the scheme on unstructured meshes made of triangles, generated by GMSH \cite{2009:gmsh}.
+The solution initiates a vortex, which moves along the positive diagonal direction and, under periodic boundary conditions, it returns to its initial position after time $t=10$. \\ \revUno{We test the accuracy of the scheme using both $\Delta t_{stab}$ and $\Delta t_{acc}$, fixing $C=1$.
+In the second case, this means that we are running the simulation with $C_{a/s}=1.63$, reducing the time of a factor of almost 1.5.
+Then we enlarge both time steps fixing $C=5$.} The results are reported in Table~\ref{tab:shuVortexExp} and Table~\ref{tab:shuVortexImpl}, in which the errors of the density computed in $L^1$-norm and $L^{\infty}$-norm are shown with the corresponding rate of convergence.
+As the Courant number increases, the errors become larger due to the larger time step, but the scheme exhibits the theoretical order of accuracy in both cases. \\ We test also the scheme on unstructured meshes made of triangles, generated by GMSH \cite{2009:gmsh}. \revTre{Here, we use $\Delta t_{acc}$ with $C=1$, which means that $C_{a/s}=1.57$}.
 The expected order of convergence is reached (see Table~\ref{tab:shuVortexUnstr}).